xav9536/angsd_pipeline/README.md

 Claire Mérot, Emma Berdan, Hugo Cayuela, Haig Djambazian, Anne-Laure Ferchaud, Martin Laporte, Eric Normandeau, Jiannis Ragoussis, Maren Wellenreuther, Louis Bernatchez, Locally adaptive inversions modulate genetic variation at different geographic scales in a seaweed fly, Molecular Biology and Evolution, 2021;, msab143 https://doi.org/10.1093/molbev/msab143

-This version of the pipeline had been modified by Xavier Dallaire following exploration around mismapped reads creating SNPs in deviation from expectation of Hardy-Weinberg equilibrium and balanced allelic ratio (see preprint below).
+This version of the pipeline has been modified by Xavier Dallaire following exploration around mismapped reads creating SNPs in deviation from expectation of Hardy-Weinberg equilibrium and balanced allelic ratio (see preprint below).

 Xavier Dallaire, Raphael Bouchard, Philippe Hénault, Gabriela Ulmo Diaz, Eric Normandeau, Claire Mérot, Louis Bernatchez, J.-S. Moore.
 (2023).
 Widespread deviant patterns of heterozygosity due to autopolyploidization, repeated elements and duplication in whole-genome sequencing of salmonids.
 Preprint: [https://www.biorxiv.org/content/10.1101/2023.07.27.550877v1](https://doi.org/10.1101/2023.07.27.550877)

+Here is a summary of the additions to the original pipeline:

+- Implementation of ngsparalog (https://github.com/tplinderoth/ngsParalog) to identify and filter paralog and other duplicated SNPs (hereafter called deviant SNPs, as opposed to canonical SNPs)
+- Diminution of runtime by parallelizing and removal of non-essential computation (e.g. SAF in analyses not related to site frequency spectrums)
+- Various quality control assessment (coverage by sample, missingness)

 IMPORTANT: run all commands from the angsd_pipeline folder